BowlerHatLLC/vscode-as3mxml/README.md

 # ActionScript & MXML extension for Visual Studio Code

 This README file is intended for contributors to the extension.
-If you simply want to install the latest stable version of the extension, please visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-as3mxml).
+If you simply want to install the latest stable version of the extension, please visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-as3mxml) or the [Open VSX Registry](https://open-vsx.org/extension/bowlerhatllc/vscode-as3mxml).
 For help using the extension, visit the [vscode-as3mxml wiki](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki) for detailed instructions.

 ## Modules